-The winner of the Advocacy Community Service Grant receives $500 to be used toward the endeavor.
+The winner of the Community Service Grant receives $500 to be used toward the endeavor.

 You may either nominate yourself or request that your nominee’s Program Director submit an application on his/her behalf.

-The application can be submitted by filling out the Advocacy Community Service Grant online form.
+The application can be submitted by filling out the Advocacy Grant online form.

-- Describe your target population and community partners/sponsors
+o Describe your target population and any partners/sponsors

-- List potential barriers to completing your project or barriers in your community.
+o List potential barriers to completing your project.
 How do you plan to overcome these barriers?